quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 Each `case` branch can deconstruct the different constructors of a union type (which `Bool` is), even if they have associated data in them.
 We'll see this later.

+### Top-level pattern matching

-We could also pattern-match "in the top-level", meaning on the left of the `=`:
+We could also pattern-match "in the top-level", meaning on the left of the `=`.
+The same rules as for `case` apply here; we need to cover both cases or the compiler will tell us the pattern-match is not exhaustive.
+The cases are tried in order and here we are saying that if the first value (`Bool`) is `True` we (again) add 42, etc.:

 ```haskell
 import Prelude